Outdoor Risky Play

 BCIRPU Scientist Dr. Mariana Brussoni and her research team have developed an online risk reframing tool to help parents and early childhood educators learn the importance of outdoor risky play and develop strategies for promoting healthy outdoor risky play for children.

-To see more research on outdoor risky play, visit the Dr. Brussoni lab website.
+To see more research on outdoor risky play, visit Dr. Brussoni's website, Outside Play.

 Children are more physically active when they are outside doing risky play.2